 St. Luke’s is committed to doing everything we can to ensure your safety and that of the general public.
 We are diligently working to address the Coronavirus / COVID-19 pandemic in our community.
-By limiting our visitors and eliminating some elective surgeries, we are working to ensure the health and safety of everyone in our facilities.
+By limiting our visitors and implementing screening protocols, we are working to ensure the health and safety of everyone in our facilities.
 These measures are intended to allow hospitals to be prepared for the anticipated surge in COVID-19 cases as well as to limit patient and caregiver exposure.
-We have also established a hotline at 1-866-STLUKES (785-8537), option 7, and a dedicated email address at email@example.com, to offer advice and help connect you with the resources you need during this pandemic.
+We have also established a hotline at 1-866-STLUKES (785-8537), option 7, to offer advice and help connect you with the resources you need during this pandemic.

 The safety and wellbeing of our community is of the highest priority to us.
 We understand that you may feel anxious about the spread of COVID-19, but we want to assure you that we are closely monitoring the situation in collaboration with the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO), and we are developing solutions to best serve our patients, staff and community.